dfbaf/My-Workshop/README.md

 ## 🎯 Why This Works

-- **We solve real pain points**: Danial automates tasks because he’s *too lazy* (and too error-prone!) to do boring, repetitive work manually.
+- **We solve real pain points**: Fahim automates tasks because he’s *too lazy* (and too error-prone!) to do boring, repetitive work manually.
 If it can be automated once, it should run forever.
 - **No fluff, just results**: Every exercise mirrors actual office scenarios—like updating daily sales files or cleaning HR data.
 - **Beginner-first design**: No prior experience?
 Perfect.
 We start from “What is a variable?” and end with “I built this myself.”
 - **Free entry point**: Try Day 1 of any tech workshop at no cost—no signup needed.